The Hanover Insurance Group (NYSE:THG) Releases Earnings Results, Beats Expectations By $0.91 EPS

-The Hanover Insurance Group (NYSE:THG) issued its earnings results on Thursday.
-The insurance provider reported $1.66 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.75 by $0.91, MarketWatch Earnings reports.
-The Hanover Insurance Group had a net margin of 6.35% and a return on equity of 10.90%.
+The Hanover Insurance Group (NYSE:THG) announced its earnings results on Thursday.
+The insurance provider reported $1.66 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.75 by $0.91, MarketWatch Earnings reports.
+The Hanover Insurance Group had a return on equity of 10.90% and a net margin of 6.35%.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 26th.
-Investors of record on Friday, March 12th were paid a dividend of $0.70 per share.
-This represents a $2.80 dividend on an annualized basis and a dividend yield of 2.02%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
+Shareholders of record on Friday, March 12th were issued a $0.70 dividend.
 The ex-dividend date was Thursday, March 11th.
-The Hanover Insurance Group’s dividend payout ratio is currently 34.31%.
+This represents a $2.80 annualized dividend and a yield of 2.02%.
+The Hanover Insurance Group’s dividend payout ratio (DPR) is 34.31%.

 The Hanover Insurance Group, Inc, through its subsidiaries, provides various property and casualty insurance products and services in the United States.
 The company operates through three segments: Commercial Lines, Personal Lines, and Other.
 The Commercial Lines segment offers commercial multiple peril, commercial automobile, and workers' compensation insurance products, as well as management and professional liability, marine, specialty industrial and commercial property, monoline general liability, surety, umbrella, fidelity, crime, and other commercial coverages.